-The 2007 UN Convention on the Rights of Persons with Disabilities establishes that children with “long-term physical, mental, intellectual or sensory impairments” should enjoy the same human rights and freedoms as other children.
+The 2006 UN Convention on the Rights of Persons with Disabilities establishes that children with “long-term physical, mental, intellectual or sensory impairments” should enjoy the same human rights and freedoms as other children.
 The Convention goes on to say: “In all actions concerning children with disabilities, the best interests of the child shall be a primary consideration,” and “…children with disabilities have the right to express their views freely on all matters affecting them.”

 The UNICEF approach to conceptualizing and defining disability is consistent with the UN Convention on the Rights of Persons with Disabilities (article 31 of the Convention outlines the responsibilities of States parties in terms of statistics and data collection).
 Furthermore, the approach relies on the International Classification of Functioning, Disability and Health (ICF), developed by the World Health Organization (WHO).
 Within this framework, the focus is on the relationship between the individual and his or her environment – that is, the limitations or barriers in performing daily activities and restrictions or supports to social participation.
 A child and youth version of this classification (ICF-CY) helps to identify areas of daily life in which children experience difficulties functioning in their environments.

+Data on child disability are available from a large array of sources, including censuses, administrative records, national disability surveys and national household surveys.
 Major challenges in producing reliable and comparable statistics are the lack of consistent definitions and indicators of disability, combined with disparities in the methodologies used to gather data.
 The quality of study designs is another area of concern.
 In some cases, the poor quality of available data stems from a lack of understanding of what disability is in children.
 In other cases, it is due to stigma or poor detection systems that prevent the collection of reliable data, particularly in low- and middle-income countries.
 The varying nature and severity of disability further complicate its measurement.

 Despite these obstacles, a major global effort is under way to make these children visible so that they can reach their full potential.
-National statistical offices and data collection agencies, UNICEF and the Washington Group on Disability Statistics (a United Nations-sponsored city group), are all working to improve the availability, quality and international comparability of methodologies and data on child disability.
+With support from the Australian Department of Foreign Affairs and Trade and the UN Partnership on the Rights of Persons with Disabilities (UNPRPD), national statistical offices and data collection agencies along with UNICEF and the Washington Group on Disability Statistics, are all working to improve the availability, quality and international comparability of methodologies and data on child disability.